Probabilistic Traffic Forecasting with Dynamic Regression: Experiment

-To assess the effectiveness of our proposed approach, we conduct experiments on three distinct traffic datasets: PEMSD7 (M), PEMS03, and PEMS08.
-PEMSD7 (M) is a highway traffic speed dataset initially employed in STGCN \cite{yu2017spatio}.
-PEMS03 and PEMS08 represent highway traffic flow data originally utilized in ASTGCN \cite{guo2019attention} and STSGCN \cite{song2020spatial}, respectively.
+To evaluate the effectiveness of our method, we conduct experiments on two traffic datasets: PEMSD7 (M) and PEMS08.
+PEMSD7 (M) is a highway traffic speed dataset initially employed in STGCN \citep{yu2017spatio}.
+PEMS08 is a highway traffic flow dataset originally utilized in ASTGCN \citep{guo2019attention}.
 We follow the identical data processing procedures outlined in the original studies.
-For PEMS03 and PEMS08, we allocate 60\% of the data for training, 20\% for validation, and the remaining 20\% for testing.
-As for PEMSD7 (M), the split ratio is 7:1:2.
-Across all datasets, we apply z-score normalization using statistics derived from the training set.
-Further details regarding the datasets are summarized in Table~\ref{tab:datasets}.
+For PEMS08, we allocate 60\% of the data for training, 20\% for validation, and the remaining 20\% for testing.
+For PEMSD7 (M), we use a 7:1:2 split.
+Across all datasets, we normalize data using z-score transformation based on training set statistics.
+Missing values are excluded from both training and testing.
+Table~\ref{tab:datasets} summarizes dataset details.